kelj0/Teaching-Linux/README.md

 - `|`        - 'pipe' ,send output from one command to other
 - `>`        - 'stream' , you can also output in other command(like | ) or you can stream in file
 - `ps -aux`  - Snapshot of currently running processes
-- `kill PID` - Usefull with ps -aux , replace PID with well PID :D, it kills that process
+- `kill PID` - Useful with ps -aux
-- `sed -e "s/ //g" -i test.txt` - Remove all spaces from file
-- `sed -i '$ d' ./* -i test.txt` - Remove last line from all files in current dir
-- `sed '/^\s*$/d' -i test.txt` - Remove all empty lines from file
-- `find -name "* *" -type f | rename 's/ /_/g'` - Replace all spaces from filenames with ' _ '

 ### ps (Information about running processes)
 - `ps aux` - list all running processes